- The evaluation is based on 5 Competencies with a total of 16 behaviors plus policy compliance

 Who is eligible for the Core Competencies Evaluation?

-The Core Competencies Evaluation is the growth and performance system for centrally managed employees who are hourly/non-exempt (vs. salaried/exempt) and are not in a bargaining unit.
-It also includes Food Service Workers, Food Service Kitchen Managers, and a pilot of school based bargaining unit employees in Campus Safety and at 12 schools (Cole, CEC Middle College, CLA, DCIS at Ford, Denver Green School, Dora Moore, Green Valley, Gust, Isabella Bird, McGlone, Montclair & Oakland.)
+The Core Competencies Evaluation is the growth and performance system for centrally managed employees who are hourly/non-exempt (vs. salaried/exempt) and are not in a bargaining unit/union.
+It also includes Food Service Workers, Food Service Kitchen Managers, and employees in the Department of Safety.

 CCE Behavior Definition Worksheet